 Márquez finally ended his season-long streak of non-finishes at theAustrian Grand Prix, where he finished in twelfth place.
 He also finished the next three races, inCatalonia,Misano, andIndia.
 InJapan, Márquez qualified in seventh as the only Honda lapping fast enough for Q2.
 He then wrestled his Honda onto the podium in the main race, which was cut short due to extreme wet weather just as Márquez was hounding Bagnaia for second place.
 It was his first main race podium in nearly a year.

-In the last five races of the season, Márquez retired twice, inIndonesia andValencia, but finished races inAustralia,Thailand,Malaysia andQatar.
+In the last six races of the season, Márquez retired twice, inIndonesia andValencia, but finished races inAustralia,Thailand,Malaysia andQatar.
 Márquez finished the season in fourteenth place.
-Despite his prolonged absences and failure to finish a Grand Prix until the tenth round, he still ranked as the top Honda in the standings, as his teammateJoan Mir and LCR riderAlex Rins battled their own injuries due to the now hugely uncompetitive and unpredictableRC213V.
+Despite his prolonged absences and failure to finish a Grand Prix until the ninth round, he still ranked as the top Honda in the standings, as his teammateJoan Mir and LCR riderAlex Rins battled their own injuries due to the now hugely uncompetitive and unpredictableRC213V.
+On 4 October 2023, Honda announced that they had prematurely terminated their contract with Márquez by mutual agreement.[128]

 Gresini Racing MotoGP (2024)